FDA Accepts In Silico DDT to Predict DILI

 What happened

-Per the FDA announcement, the DDT is described as a New Approach Methodology (NAM) that leverages artificial intelligence to compare the chemical structures of new drug candidates against historical reference drugs with known DILI risk.
-The agency frames the tool as intended to complement other methods of DILI risk assessment as part of a weight-of-evidence approach.
-The FDA also notes that current modelling does not accurately identify DILI risk in humans and that DILI is a leading cause of clinical-trial termination and drug attrition during the Investigational New Drug process.
+Per the FDA, the model is a New Approach Methodology (NAM) that uses AI to compare the chemical structures of new drug candidates against historical reference drugs with known DILI risk.
+Predictions are meant to complement other DILI risk-assessment methods as part of a weight-of-evidence approach, supporting decisions before phase I trials.
+The agency notes current modeling does not accurately identify human DILI risk and that DILI is a leading cause of clinical-trial termination and drug attrition.

 What to watch